 University of Washington Bothell (UWB) as well as Cascadia College (CC) faculty and staff are eligible to participate after paying a $40 quarterly fee for a Rec Pass to the Cashier's Office (located in Husky Hall).

 Q: What do I need to participate in Intramural Activities?

 All participants must present a valid UWB or CC campus ID card at each event participated in.
-UWB faculty and staff, as well as CC participants will need to have a current Rec Pass sticker on their card before playing (Rec Passes purchased at UWB Cashier's Office in Husky Hall).
+UWB faculty and staff, will need to have a current Rec Pass sticker on their card before playing (Rec Passes purchased at UWB Cashier's Office in Husky Hall).